 Quick question: what’s your holy grail beauty product?
 You know, that one product you would break into a Sephora for in the event of an apocalypse?
-For me, it’s a simple, do-it-all rosebud salve.
+For me, it’s a simple, do-it-all rose salve.

 Soothing, moisturizing, and the most gorgeous shade of pale pink, rose salve can replace 90% of the products in your beauty stash (or at least it has in mine!).
 But if you don't have the Sephora budget, breathe a sigh of relief: it's incredibly easy to make at home.